Botulism in Adult

 Intoxication can occur naturally from contaminated foods or rarely as a result of wound or intestinal colonization in humans.
 There are 7 types of botulinum toxins, A through G, although only A, B, E, and F have been implicated in the poisoning of humans.
 Botulinum toxins are odorless and colorless in solution.
 Botulism is not spread person to person.

 People at higher risk for contracting food-borne botulism are nursing home residents, dormitory residents, wedding guests, and large event attendees.
-Intestinal botulism occurs in infants, and wound botulism must be suspected in IV drug users who present with weakness (in addition to cerebral infection or epidural abscess).
+Intestinal botulism occurs in infants, and wound botulism must be suspected in IV drug users, particularly black tar heroin users, who present with weakness (in addition to cerebral infection or epidural abscess).

 In food-acquired cases, nausea, vomiting, and diarrhea may precede the paralysis, and cases will cluster around consumption of the contaminated food at a restaurant or from improper home canning.